 Dr. Lapan has been a Cardiologist for more than 40 years in the Old Pueblo.
 He was a founder of Tucson’s largest cardiology group, Pima Heart.
 He has also served as a hospital administrator.
 He currently works a small cardiology clinic while working on the family's real estate ventures.

-David enjoys spending time with his wife, Jackie, and their 5 kids: Lisa, Dana, Kasey, Katie and Olivia.
+David enjoys spending time with his wife, Jackie, and their 6 kids: Lisa, Dana, Kasey, Katie, Olivia and Tillman.
 David and Jackie, when not at the clubhouse, are traveling, working out, going to country concerts and watching sporting events.

 She began her career in the entertainment industry, working at a talent agency and for Broadway producers, where she produced among other projects the Broadway production of Martin Short’s Fame Becomes Me.
 After graduating law school, she practiced at the premiere entertainment firm Hansen Jacobson, representing primarily writers and producers, before returning again to producing under the production banner Something Kreative, producing multiple films and television shows.